jebaird/jebaird.github.com/_posts/2013-07-25-creating-form-themes-with-ontraport-formeditor.md

 ---
-title: Creating form themes for Ontraport / OfficeAutoPilot forms
+title: Creating Themes for Ontraport/OfficeAutoPilot Forms
 layout: post
+tags: [ontraport]
 ---

 Ontraport / OfficeAutoPilot's formeditor is pretty powerful, it's great for creating one off designs.
-But I appears to lack the ability to create a themes for all of the forms on one site.
-That is not the case, its easier than you think to setup a form as a theme/design template source!
+But did you know that can you use it to create themes that you can apply to other formeditor created forms?
 This setup will work on Wordpress, Landing Pages and plain old html pages.

 ### Quick Demo